 Genes involved in Type I

 Although these are the most common characteristics of Usher syndrome due to mutations in these genes, there can be variations.
 Overlapping and atypical presentations have been described for all three types of Usher syndrome.
 For example some individuals with mutations in type I genes may have a milder presentation (moderate hearing loss and/or a normal vestibular system).
-In addition, certain genes (MYO7A, USH1C, CDH23, PCDH15, and DFNB31) can cause isolated hearing loss without developing retinitis pigmentosa.
+In addition, certain genes (MYO7A, USH1C, CDH23, PCDH15, and DFNB31) can cause hearing loss without developing retinitis pigmentosa.

 Usher Type I subtypes